Guru Nanak Jayanti - Sikh Festivals (2017)

 Both the Hindus and the Muslims revered Guru Nanak alike since his message was universal.
 So much so that when he left his earthly body both the factions wished to dispose off the mortal remains as per their traditions.

 However when the sheet covering his body was removed only flowers were found.
 These were then cremated by each one as per their rites.

 The Three Pillars Of Sikhism

-The three pillars of Sikhism that Guru Nanak Dev Ji established were
+The three pillars of Sikhism that Guru Nanak Dev Ji established are:

-Kirat Karna - Making an honest living off one's own hands
+2. Kirat Karna - Making an honest living, off one's own hands

-Vand Chakhna - Sharing your food with others especially with those in need'
+3. Vand Chakhna - Sharing one's food with others, especially with those in need

 Guru Nanak's Message

 In fact he raised a woman's status a notch higher by saying "from a woman is born a man, even Kings are born of women.
 How can women then be talked about of as being bad?"

 - A universal message to all.